ipython/ipython/docs/source/interactive/notebook.rst

   %matplotlib gtk

 A particularly interesting backend is the ``inline`` backend.
-This is applicable only for the IPython Notebook and the IPython Qtconsole.
+This is applicable only for the IPython Notebook and the IPython QtConsole.
 It can be invoked as follows::

   %matplotlib inline